I’d like to thank Andrea for letting me guest post How to cope with anxiety on her blog Lifeallday some time back. And now I’ll share it with you.

 With treatment, many people are able to control their anxiety levels and lead normal lives.
 But some treatments may need to be continued for a long time and there may be periods when your symptoms worsen.

-Self-help for generalised anxiety disorder (GAD)
+Self-help for anxiety disorders

 There are also many evidence-based activities you can do yourself to help reduce your anxiety, such as: